chanothy/ArithmeticApp/README.md

 ## Notes

 One of the challenges was just understanding how the navhost worked for main activity and how fragments were set up.
-I also had to figure out how to transfer information from fragment to fragment through bundles.
+I also had a lot of trouble figuring out how to use the safe args plugin correctly and implementing safe args once I had the plugins installed.

 ## License